kelvinchin12070811/web_images/README.md

 # cdn_images
-This is the repository that use to hold data for jsdelivr cdn services/
+This is the repository that use to hold data for jsdelivr cdn services.